 Beyond the housing market, look at car sales.

 In January, the annual rate of total vehicles sold in the U.S. economy was 17.5 million.
 Go back to September 2017, and this rate was 18.9 million.
-If you do simple math, this represents a decline of roughly 7.4% in matter of a few months.
+If you do simple math, this represents a decline of roughly 7.4% in a matter of a few months.
 (Source: “Total Vehicle Sales,” Federal Reserve Bank of St. Louis, last accessed February 21, 2018.)

 You see, thanks to low interest rates, car loans were easily available.
 Now, as rates are rising, car sales are dropping.
 Not surprising whatsoever.

-U.S. Economic Outlook 2018: Odds Of Recession Stack Up Higher
+U.S. Economic Outlook 2018: Odds of Recession Stack Up Higher

 Dear reader, understand that the U.S. economy flourished on low interest rates.
 Easy money caused stocks to go through the roof and made homes affordable.
 Consumer spending jumped.